Lancelot39/Lancelot39.github.io/_pages/about.md

 News
 ======
+Our two papers are submitted to WSDM2022.
+Wish me good luck （；´д｀）ゞ

 Our one paper is accepted by CIKM2021 Applied Track, thanks for my comrades' help!

 My one long papers is submitted to ICDM2021.
 Wish me good luck （；´д｀）ゞ